vusal016/SoftwareVillageTask3/README.md

 **CQRS with MediatR.** Application requests and handlers are organized strictly by feature rather than generic services.
 Content queries, user registration, and profile commands are isolated, allowing dependencies like `IStreamDb`, AutoMapper, and FusionCache to be injected precisely where needed.

-**No separate Repository pattern.** The project avoids introducing a ceremonial generic repository layer.
-Instead, handlers use the `IStreamDb` database abstraction, which exposes Entity Framework Core `DbSet<T>` properties. `StreamDb` implements that abstraction in the Infrastructure project.

-**Caching via FusionCache.** Rather than hitting the database for highly accessed static data, query handlers for content, plans, and genres utilize FusionCache with a default 5-minute duration.

-**JWT Bearer Authentication.** JWT bearer authentication is registered by Infrastructure.
-Tokens include subject, email, and username claims.
-Authenticated controllers obtain the current user ID natively from `ClaimTypes.NameIdentifier`.
+**No hand-rolled repository.** EF Core's `DbSet` already implements the repository / unit-of-work patterns.
+The `IStreamDb` interface keeps the Application layer decoupled without ceremonial abstraction — knowing when *not* to apply a pattern is part of the design.

+**DDD style — with honest boundaries.** No aggregates or bounded contexts are claimed at this scale.
+What is applied is the tactical side: private setters, guarded constructors, and validation logic.
+The ORM gets a parameterless constructor for hydration; application code must go through the validated path.

+**Identity comes from the token, not the route.** All self-service subscription and profile endpoints resolve the user via `ClaimTypes.NameIdentifier` from the JWT.
+A route-supplied id is insecure; the token says who you are — you don't get to choose.

+**Strict token expiry.** JWT validation uses `ClockSkew = TimeSpan.Zero` — no default 5-minute grace window; expired means expired.

 **Exception-driven error semantics.** The Application layer throws standard .NET exceptions (`ArgumentException`, `KeyNotFoundException`, `UnauthorizedAccessException`).
-The `GlobalExceptionHandler` middleware maps these directly to HTTP status codes (400, 404, 401), ensuring no HTTP logic leaks into the Application layer.
+The global middleware is only a translator mapping these directly to HTTP status codes (400, 404, 401) — no HTTP concepts leak into the CQRS handlers.

 ---